 The 8 o’clock service is a small, quiet service with no music and the beautiful English language of the Elizabethan era.
 It lasts about 50 minutes.
 Often, people go to a local restaurant for breakfast together after the service, and they are always pleased to welcome visitors and first-timers.

-The 12:45 service is a more intimate, informal service with a small choir.
-Like the 10:00 service, it is a contemporary service which changes during the year to reflect seasons and themes.
-It finishes around 2 o’clock.
+The 9:00 service is an intimate, informal service.
+Like the 10:30 service, it is a contemporary service which changes during the year to reflect seasons and themes.

 The 10:30 service is the largest service at the Cathedral and includes a full choir, and organ music.
 The service is contemporary and changes during the year to reflect seasons and themes.
 It finishes around noon.